 Fire is a metaphor for spiritual transformation, the force that transmutes the unknown into the known, the mundane into the sacred.
 Fire practices point towards the final destination of yoga - experiential knowledge of the Mystery.
 We will use practice and self-reflection to help us clarify who we really are, what we really desire and what is ready to be burned away.

-Of course, every single class may not fit into this structure, and our other teachers may choose to head off in other directions as they see fit.
+Of course, every single class may not fit into this structure, and our other teachers head off in other directions as they see fit.